event-driven-robotics/neutouch_summer_school_contour/README.md

     ```
     > Note: it is important to `cd` inside the cloned repository `neutouch_summer_school_contour`in order to create the container succesfully using the command above (otherwise `$PWD` will not contain the correct path.)

-Should you need to attach to the container you have created at any time, you can always use (**this comes in handy if you need to open more the one terminal inside the container**).
+Should you need to attach to the container you have created at any time, you can always use (**this comes in handy if you need to open more the one terminal inside the container**):
 ```console
 docker exec -it contour_following bash
 ```

-If for any reason the container is not running (you will receive an error in such case), it can be started again using
+If for any reason the container is not running (you will receive an error in such case), it can be started again using:
 ```console
 docker start contour_following
 ```